pmurman/TMP117/README.md

 This feature can be used to capture the lowest and highest temperatures over a longer measurement period without requiring any external data logging.

-Before enabeling EEPROM writes, make sure the lowest/highest EEPROM values have been reset first.
+Before enabeling EEPROM writes, make sure the lowest/highest EEPROM values are reset to their factory values.
 A reset is done by `<sensor>.initPowerUpSettings()` (above).
-When the measurements must be done at another location, make sure the device is turned off/unplugged before temperature measurement begins after enabling writing lo/hi to EEPROM.
-Otherwise the reset values of lo/hi will be overwritten by the temperature at the programming location causing lo/hi readings at the measurement site become useless.
-This can be avoided by adding a 10 second delay before starting the temperature readings.
+After a reset, make sure no temperature readings are taken until the device is at the intended measurement location, to avoid incorrect lowest/highest values being stored in EEPROM.